 When it comes to marketing, Antenna consultant John Franklin loves retail: “That’s where the consumers are.
 Retail is where the rubber meets the road,” he says.
 When you work in retail marketing, “you get some great insights and you can learn a lot from customer behavior.”

 Franklin has worked with major consumer and retail brands.
-He attended the CMO100 Retail conference at the beginning of June, and came away with helpful takeaways for retail marketers.
 “It’s all about understanding the consumer and how to reach them,” he says.
 “You need to know your consumer segments, but within that, you really need to customize who, how, and where you’re communicating with them.”
-Here’s what he learned at CMO100.

 Digital Marketing Is Marketing